2014 ERG & Council Conference:

 The Only Conference Designed Specifically for ERGs and Diversity Councils.

-Natalie Spiro: Opening Keynote Owner & Event Facilitator at Drum Cafe West
+Natalie Spiro: Opening Event Owner & Event Facilitator at Drum Cafe West

 "Drum Cafe leverages the stunning power of rhythm to engage people quickly and emotionally.
 We shift attitudes and effect change."